Amrsharkas/ApplicantTracker/replit.md

 - July 10, 2025.
 Enhanced technical interview with IQ-style questions focusing on cognitive abilities, abstract reasoning, spatial thinking, and analytical skills rather than just problem-solving scenarios
 - July 10, 2025.
 Fixed interview completion tracking and navigation issues - interviews now properly show "Completed" status, fixed "back to interview types" navigation, and added submit button for text interviews when "conclude" is detected
 - July 10, 2025.
 Synchronized voice and text interviews to use identical structured question sets - voice interviews now ask the same personal/professional/technical questions as text interviews, with immediate welcome message display and proper completion tracking
+- July 10, 2025.
+Fixed unified interview architecture - the 3 interview types (personal/professional/technical) now properly display as components of one interview process that generates a single comprehensive profile, with improved messaging and unified profile display in interview history
 ```

 ## User Preferences